Tajfun403/BinTreeVisualization/Readme.md

 - Deletion
 - Search

-All steps performed during an algorithm's execution are described in the log, and all nodes associated with the particular sub-operation are highlighted - what enables clear and easy following of an algorithm.
+All steps performed during an algorithm's execution are described in the log, and all the nodes associated with the particular sub-operation are highlighted - which enables clear and easy following of an algorithm.

 ![Rotation screenshot](https://i.imgur.com/lVTFZxL.png)